 OCA’s mission to serve high school students in a safe, small setting who seek the opportunity and challenge of a rigorous curriculum, high academic standards, and outstanding athletics while earning up to two years of college credit while in high school, OCA will admit all children eligible to attend public school in South Carolina, subject to space limitations.
-The school will recruit, register, and admit students without regard to race, religion, gender, natural origin, disability, or need for special education services.
+The school will register, and admit students without regard to race, religion, gender, natural origin, disability, or need for special education services.

 2021-2022 Lottery Applications accepted September 1, 2020 - September 30, 2020

-A lottery will take place early November (TBD) at 4:00 PM.
+A lottery will take place early November.
 Attendance is not required but the lottery is open to the public.